Frequently Asked Questions

 What kind of documentation do I need to get a Moorpark College student ID card?

 Currently registered students can purchase a Moorpark College ID online via their MyVCCCD portal.
-Just log in to my.vcccd.edu, click on the "Register / Pay" tab, navigate to the "Payment and Payment Plans" section at the top right, and click on the link that says "Purchase Student Photo ID."
+Just log in to my.vcccd.edu, click on the "Register / Pay" tab, navigate to the "Payment and Payment Plans" window, and click on the link that says "Purchase Student Photo ID."
 Students who prefer to purchase their ID cards while on campus can visit the Student Business Office to do so.
-Check out the Student Business Office's webpage for its hours of operation.
+Check out the Student Business Office's webpage for its hours of operation and contact information.

 An ID card purchased for use for only one semester is $10, and an ID card purchased for use over the entire academic year is $15.